 A great résumé will get the attention of HR, recruiters, and hiring managers.
 But it will not secure a job offer on its own merit.
 Performing well in multiple interviews and what follows lands the offer.

 Further, a strong résumé increases your negotiating power.
 Full of relevant accomplishments, your résumé tells employers a portion of your worth.
+“Relevant” is the keyword here; it your accomplishments have little to do with the job at hand, interviewers won’t be impressed.

 Of course a résumé alone won’t aptly express your worth.
 You must be able to sell herself to employers by reiterating your 1) ability to do the job, 2) wanting to do the job, and 3) being a fit in the company.